deepr41/budget_bot/Developer_ReadMe.md

-# For Developers: From the Developers of DollarBot
+# For Developers: From the Developers of BudgetBot

 <details open="open">
   <summary>Table of Contents</summary>